TelerikFrenchConnection/JS-Applications-Teamwork/README.md

 ##Application Desription

-The main purpuse of the application is to help the user easy to find  books.Paging and searching functionality
-allow user easy to navigate around the aplication.
+The main purpuse of the application is to help the user easy to find books.
+Paging and searching functionality allow the user to easily navigate around the aplication.
 He can easy dowload book for Kindle from Amazon and share this with friends via tweeter.

 ## Aplication Logic

-For the responsive design  is used Twitter Bootstrap. e-Libray have 2 type of users - administrator and users.
+Twitter Bootstrap is used for the responsive design. e-Libray have 2 type of users - administrator and users.
 [Administrator](http://french-connection.apphb.com/#/admin) recive latest messages from contacts form.

 He can [add](http://french-connection.apphb.com/#/admin/addbook),[edit](http://french-connection.apphb.com/#/admin/editbook)  and [remove](http://french-connection.apphb.com/#/admin/removebook) books by ID, title or ISBN.

-From [Home page](http://french-connection.apphb.com/#/home) can explore library or top books - Most viewed books from application.
+From [Home page](http://french-connection.apphb.com/#/home), the user can explore library or top books (most viewed books from application.)

-One click on  the [book](http://french-connection.apphb.com/#/library/detailed/G0MMeBZtxI), can be viewed all book details from Parse Backend Services, to be dowload for Kindle from Amazon and shared via tweeter.
+When clicked on the [book](http://french-connection.apphb.com/#/library/detailed/G0MMeBZtxI), the user can view all book details from our Parse Backend Services, to dowload the book for Kindle from Amazon and shared via Twitter.

-From [Category](http://french-connection.apphb.com/#/categories) are listed all existinf categories [Search](http://french-connection.apphb.com/#/library/search) , using underscore and jQuery, filter books acoording title, auther, category, description
+In the [Category](http://french-connection.apphb.com/#/categories) page, all existing categories are listed.
+The [Search](http://french-connection.apphb.com/#/library/search) is using Underscore.js and jQuery for filtering the books by title, auther, category, description.

-User can [signup](http://french-connection.apphb.com/#/account/signup) if all his data are valid.
+Users can [signup](http://french-connection.apphb.com/#/account/signup) and [login](http://french-connection.apphb.com/#/account/login) if all their data is valid.

-Contact

-searchBook via category, title and author.

-addBook
-removeBook
-editBook

 ## Used Libreries
 [SystemJS](https://github.com/systemjs/systemjs)